Best Community & FQHC Health EMR Buyer's Guide 2025

 3. Relying on advice from colleagues using EMR software already

 Although #3 is ideal, every provider and practice workflows are unique and therefore what works for one provider may not suit the other.
-“One size fits all” simply doesn't apply in the world of healthcare IT.
+“One size fits all” simply does not apply in the world of healthcare IT.
 Software experts and industry specialists are an ideal source of information, advice and ultimately ensuring that the right decision is made.

 What to Look For in a Potential EMR Software?